 In Germany, they represent the souls of the damned.
 In the West, primarily, it is considered a bird of ill omen.

 In the Bible, there are several verses that use the image of the raven as an example of impurity and evil.
-It was considered as a symbol of bad omens and heretics during the Inquisition.
+It was considered a symbol of bad omens and heretics during the Inquisition.
 During the flood, Noah sent a dove and a raven in search of new lands.
 It is said that the crow did not return and that is why the dove ended up being a symbol of hope.

 In Greek and Roman mythology, the raven was a symbol of the future.
 Used in omens, it boded good or bad news.
 According to one legend, all the crows were white until one of them failed the mission entrusted by the god Apollo to watch over his mortal lover, Coronis.
 As punishment, Apollo burned the raven’s white feathers turning them into black, thus cursing all descendants to be born with black feathers.